swcarpentry/r-novice-gapminder/06-data-subsetting.md

 >~~~
 >
 > Try out this command and see what you get.
 Did this match your expectation?
 > Why did we get this result?
-(Tip: test out each part of the command on it's own like we just did above - this is a useful debugging strategy)
+(Tip: test out each part of the command on it's own - this is a useful debugging strategy)
 >
 > Which of the following are true:
 >